harmonydata/harmonydata.github.io/content/en/blog/discovery.md

 ---

 ## New Feature in Development: Enhancing Harmony with User-Centred Discovery
-At Harmony, we’re working on a new feature aimed at making data exploration and analysis even more efficient and intuitive.
-To ensure this feature addresses real needs, we’re conducting co-design sessions with researchers, data-managers and other users, allowing us to develop a tool that solves real-life user requirements.
+At Harmony, we’re working on a new feature aimed at making data discovery and exploration - through the use of meta-data - even more efficient and intuitive To ensure this feature addresses real needs, we’re conducting co-design sessions with researchers, data-managers and other users, allowing us to develop a tool that solves real-life user requirements.

 **The Co-Design Approach:**